Spin alignment of Quarkonia: A Possible Probe of Deconfined QCD matter in Pb+Pb Collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Summary

 \item The non-vanishing value of the off-diagonal elements of the spin-density matrix, such as $\rho_{1,-1}$, $\rho_{-1,0}$, and $\rho_{1,0}$, reflects the possible coherence between different spin states.
-This could be due to the final state interaction of the vector mesons.
-From a theoretical standpoint, the non-zero off-diagonal elements are essential for modeling spin-hydrodynamic evolution and refining hadronization mechanisms that incorporate spin effects.
-These off-diagonal elements provide constraints for quantum kinetic theories, particularly those involving Wigner functions and spin-vorticity coupling, and offer a route to quantify spin relaxation time scales in QGP.
-These elements also serve as probes of non-equilibrium QCD dynamics, especially in regions where momentum-space anisotropy or magnetic fields perturb local thermodynamic equilibrium.
-Altogether, while $\rho_{00}$ determines the magnitude of spin alignment along a quantization axis, the off-diagonal components describe the full three-dimensional structure of the spin distribution, including angular correlations and coherence effects.
-Their behavior encodes subtle features of the QGP medium, such as its degree of thermalization, rotational structure, and local spin dynamics.
-Understanding and measuring these elements experimentally can thus unlock deeper insights into the collective behavior of the QGP and the fundamental mechanisms of spin transport in strongly interacting matter.
+This could be due to the final-state interactions of the vector mesons.
+The $\rho_{00}$ determines the magnitude of spin alignment along a quantization axis, and along with the off-diagonal components, the spin density matrix describes the full three-dimensional structure of the spin distribution, including angular correlations and coherence effects.
+Understanding and measuring these elements experimentally can thus unlock deeper insights into the collective behavior of the QGP and the fundamental mechanisms of spin transport in strongly interacting matter, paving the way for future advancements.

 \item It is important to note that apart from the studied sources, there could be various potential sources and physics mechanisms responsible for the spin-alignment of quarkonium states.
-Such as the correlations and fluctuations of strong force field between the quark and anti-quark pairs~\cite{Sheng:2022wsy}, turbulent color field~\cite{Kumar:2023ghs, Muller:2021hpe}, electric field~\cite{Sheng:2019kmk, Yang:2017sdk}, fragmentation process~\cite{Liang:2004xn}, local spin alignment and helicity~\cite{Xia:2020tyd, Gao:2021rom}, etc. The contribution of each source to the spin alignment of quarkonium states requires more examination. \\\ \end{enumerate}
+Such as the correlations and fluctuations of the strong force field between the quark and anti-quark pairs~\cite{Sheng:2022wsy}, turbulent color field~\cite{Kumar:2023ghs, Muller:2021hpe}, electric field~\cite{Sheng:2019kmk, Yang:2017sdk}, fragmentation process~\cite{Liang:2004xn}, local spin alignment and helicity~\cite{Xia:2020tyd, Gao:2021rom}, etc. The contribution of each source to the spin alignment of quarkonium states requires more examination. \\\ \end{enumerate}